xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

 # Mark Immelman
-* be decise when the chips are down
+* be decide when the chips are down
-* be a showman no matter what your skillset are
+* be a showman no matter what your skill-set are
 * on tough shots, you have to go with shots you trust

 # GolfTec